Nemocas/AbstractAlgebra.jl/docs/src/ring_interface.md

 functions.
 As these functions are optional, they do not need to exist.
 Julia will already inform the user that the function has not been implemented if it is called but doesn't exist.

+### Optional unsafe operators

+The various operators described in [Unsafe ring operators](@ref) such as `add!` and `mul!` have default implementations which are not faster than their regular safe counterparts.
+Implementors may wish to implement some or all of them for their rings.
+Note that in general only the variants with the most arguments needs to be implemented.
+E.g. for `add!` only `add(z,a,b)` has to be implemented for any new ring type, as `add!(a,b)` delegates to `add!(a,a,b)`.

 ### Optional basic manipulation functionality